Jack Troy: Newtown career

 Troy was the 1950 NSWRFL season top try scorer with 16 tries.

 Representative career

 In 1950, he played two matches for New South Wales and then was selected to represent Australia.
 He played in first Australian test side to win the ashes in 30 years in which he played in the first and third test.
 He is listed on the Australian Players Register as Kangaroo No. 276.

 In 1953, Troy joined the Eastern Suburbs club, but he only played in 3 matches after a constant leg injury forced his retirement.
 Troy is recognized as the Newtown Jets 410th player and the Tricolours 415th player.

+Administrative career

-In his later years Jack Troy became chairman of selectors at the St. George club.
+In his later years Jack Troy became chairman of selectors at the St. George Dragons.

+Death

 Troy died in 1995 aged 66.